cloudControl/documentation/Platform Documentation.md

 $ cctrlapp APP_NAME/DEP_NAME deploy
 ~~~

-To deploy a specific version, append your version control systems identifier (full commit-SHA1 for Git or an integer for Bazaar).
+To deploy a specific version, append your version control systems identifier (full commit-SHA1).
 If not specified, the version to be deployed defaults to the latest image available (the one built during the last successful push).

 For every deploy, the image is downloaded to as many of the platform’s nodes as required by the [--containers setting](#scaling) and started according to the buildpack’s default or the [Procfile](#buildpacks-and-the-procfile).